XCSoar/XCSoar/doc/devsetup.rst

 ==================================

-Windows Subsystem for Linux 2 (WSL2) works well as a tool to run the linux build environment without booting the enitire machine into Linux.
+Windows Subsystem for Linux 2 (WSL2) works well as a tool to run the linux build environment without booting the entire machine into Linux.
 For this, set up a WSL2 instance with Debian as guest OS.
 Once it is running, you can follow the instructions for Linux inside the WSL2 instance to install all the tools and libraries.